What Is The Nature Of The Atonement?

 Now when this glorious satisfaction is done, they go free!
 They go free!
 They MUST go free, for satisfaction has been made.
 When satisfaction is made, it is unthinkable that those for whom satisfaction has been made will remain as slaves to sin and Satan.
 They have been freed by the Stronger than the strong man, thus, they go free.

 What is the nature of the atonement?
-The atonement is punitive in its nature.
+The atonement is punitive (penal) in its nature.
 The atonement is substitutive in its nature.
 The atonement is expiatory in its nature.
-And the atonement is propitiatory in its nature.
-All these express what the atonement is, and what it must do.
+The atonement is propitiatory in its nature.
+And the atonement is federal in its nature.
+All the elements express what the atonement is, and what it was designed and intended to accomplish as God purposed eternally.

 What is the nature of the atonement?
-The nature of the atonement is seen in that atonement truly does atone.
-Success is assured because the atonement, or covering, or Mercy-Seat is provided.
-He, Jesus Christ is our Mercy-Seat, and He has made atonement for the souls of His people.
+The nature of the atonement is displayed in that of an atonement the actually and completely atones.
+It is able to do exactly what God intended for it to do.
+It atones, or fully satisfies each and every righteous demand that His Holy nature requires.
+Success is assured because the atonement or covering, or Mercy Seat is provided.
+He, Jesus Christ becomes our Mercy Seat, and He has truly made atonement for His people.
 Praise God, we have an Atonement that atones.

 (The Baptist Herald - July, 1990)